nessan/scribe/README.md

 For example, if `arr = {1, 2, 3}` then `scribe.put("Array: %t", arr)` will print "Array: [ 1, 2, 3 ]" to `stdout`.

-Scribe gracefully handles complex tables, including ones with shared and cyclical references.
-The strings returned for those tables show the underlying structure in a way that is as readable as possible.

 You can customise the strings returned for tables by passing a set of formatting options, and there are pre-defined options that will work for most applications.
 Those include printing tables on a single line, in a “pretty” format on multiple lines, or as JSON-like descriptors.

 ## Example